 Cruz has been more about volume than power punching.
 Especially, during his last two fights superior footwork has allowed him to take on less damage.
 He’s a complete fighter with a world class tactical approach.

 Daniel Binnzy: Now I think I am in too deep to back down now.
 I have been a huge fan of Cody since his arrival and have backed him to reach the top.
 With that being said, I do think Cruz is among the best fighters breathing air right now.
 He is a wizard with his movement and has looked the most dominant champion since Jon Jones.
-I think Cody could have done with a top 10 opponent before this fight just to justify such contest, but it will be huge none the less.
+I think Cody could have done with a top 10 opponent before this fight just to justify such a contest, but it will be huge none the less.

 As for the result, I think I am going to be ‘that guy’ and go against the grain and go for a Garbrandt win.
-Why? because 2016 has seen a so many upsets, that I am thinking change is on the horizon.
-You can’t hit Cruz, hence my earlier wizard comment, but with the knowlege the Alpha Male camp have on Cruz, and the fact that this is the best striker he has faced during his title reign I think tonight may be the night someone catches him.
+Why? because 2016 has seen so many upsets, that I am thinking change is on the horizon.
+You can’t hit Cruz, hence my earlier wizard comment, but with the knowledge the Alpha Male camp has on Cruz, and the fact that this is the best striker he has faced during his title reign I think tonight may be the night someone catches him.
 I will go for a 3rd round knockout.
 We are going to have a new champion.

 Ricky Beschizza: I can already feel the tension from this fight!
 I know Cody can KO anyone, to be honest, he is like a 135 lbs Chuck Liddell!
 BUT this is Cruz’ bread and butter of a fight, fighting a heavy hitting, small body builder with a bad attitude, Cody is coming into this fight guns blazing and he should be calm and collected, due to all these reasons I see Cruz winning by unanimous decision

 Want to share your opinion?
 Why not write for us?